 - Serve as the on-the-ground point of contact for properties owned, and conservation easements held by Openlands to build relationships and represent the organization to a wide range of stakeholders

-- Other duties as assigned
+- Additional duties as needed

-Knowledge, Skills and Abilities:
+Knowledge, Skills, and Abilities:

 - Strong customer service skills to support positive interactions with the public and stakeholders

-- Candidates must have a valid driver’s license and regular access to a personal vehicle, as many project sites cannot be readily accessed by public transportation.
+- Candidates must have a valid driver’s license and regular access to a personal vehicle, as project sites cannot be readily accessed by public transportation.
 This license must be maintained for the duration of employment.

 - This role routinely uses standard office equipment such as computers, phones, and scanners.
 Employee is regularly required to talk, hear, see, and communicate effectively via computer.
-Smoke- and drug-free environment.